akiledal/sourcetracker2/README.md

 # Theory

-This readme describes some of the basic theory for use of SourceTracker2.
-For more theory and a visual walkthrough, please see the [juypter notebook](https://github.com/biota/SourceTracker_rc/blob/master/ipynb/Sourcetracking%20using%20a%20Gibbs%20Sampler.ipynb).
+This document describes some of the basic theory for use of SourceTracker2.
+For more theory and a visual walkthrough, please see the [Juypter notebook](https://github.com/biota/SourceTracker_rc/blob/master/ipynb/Sourcetracking%20using%20a%20Gibbs%20Sampler.ipynb).

 There are main two ways to use this script:
  (1) Estimating the proportions of different (microbial) sources to a sample of